Home Search Gallery How-To Books Links Workshops About Contact

 The Nikon 35mm f/1.4 was introduced, in the original F mount, in 1969.
 It was Nikon's first multicoated lens and has been used by NASA in space.
 Its optics have remained the same throughout both AI and AI-s versions, and is still manufactured today.
 All versions share exemplary mechanical quality.

 Optically this is your father's 35mm f/1.4.
-It's performance, outstanding for the 1970s, has been surpassed by the modern 35mm f/2.0D AF and the 28mm F/1.4D AF.
+Its performance, outstanding for the 1970s, has been surpassed by the modern 35mm f/2.0D AF and the 28mm F/1.4D AF.

 Specifications top